 Funding A Blue Carbon Project.

 The time lag between initiating a blue carbon project, finalising the technical design, establishing a legal operating framework, completing consultations with local stakeholders, and setting up alternative livelihoods can be months to years.
-This process is often followed by 1-3 more years before the full offset potential can be realised and the maximum volume of credits issued.
+This process is often followed by 1-3 more years before credits are issued.
 Costs of operation and registration are also heavily frontloaded.

-Fair Carbon provides links to reputable funding sources, is able to indicate potential red flags, and in some limited cases may be able to match projects to reputable investors or developers.
+Fair Carbon in some limited cases may be able to match projects to reputable investors or developers.
 It should be noted we are not a source of project funding ourselves, nor are we in a position to offer detailed legal advice on individual funding deals.